Jefferson County Real Choices Project. Develop Abilities.

 • Parent Coalition of Kitsap/Jefferson Counties

-• an organization that focuses on individuals with your child's particular disability (such as autism spectrum disorder, Fetal Alcohol Syndrome, cerebral palsy, Down Syndrome, etc.).
-For a list of disability specific resources, click here
+• An organization that focuses on individuals with your child's particular disability (such as autism spectrum disorder, fetal alcohol spectrum disorder, cerebral palsy, Down syndrome, etc.).

 Want to find resources for a particular cultural/ethnic/language group, start with: